ABC and alphabet game for kids

 What do kids learn?

-• Connect each letter with its correct sound (early phonics).
+- Connect each letter with the sound it makes.

 This alphabet game is perfect for a child's first contact with letters, whether at home or in preschool.
 With no scores and no timers, kids explore freely and without frustration: they tap a letter, hear it, see the picture and move at whatever pace feels comfortable.
 It's completely free, runs right in your browser and needs no download or sign-up, so you can start playing right now on any device.